xapi-project/xen-api/doc/content/design/external-auth-ldaps.md

 Given `ldaps` default to `false`, this feature is **NOT** enabled until explicitly set.

+#### 3.1.2 Error code
+Following new error codes added to indicate ldaps enable related error
+- AUTH_NO_CERT,  no certs can be used for ldaps, refer to 4.1.2 for certs finding.
+- AUTH_INVALID_CERT, found certs, but none of the certs can be used to connect to DC

 ### 3.2 Set/Get Pool LDAPS Status

 #### 3.2.1 pool.external_auth_set_ldaps
+#### 3.2.1.1 Interface

 User can specify LDAPS during join domain as in 3.1.